*Not Rated: Declared State of Disaster

 TEA Performance Reports

 The Texas Academic Performance Reports (TAPR), formerly named Academic Excellence Indicator System Reports, pull together a wide range of information on the performance of students in each school and district in Texas every year.
-Performance is shown disaggregated by student groups, including ethnicity and low income status.
+Performance is shown disaggregated by student groups, including ethnicity and low-income status.
 The reports also provide extensive information on school and district staff, programs, and student demographics.
 To access and view the Texas Academic Performance Reports, visit the Texas Education Agency site.
+The 2021 TAPR report will be presented to the board on January 18, 2022.
+A copy of the presentation will be posted here after the board meeting.

 The School Report Cards (SRC), produced annually for each Texas public school campus, contain some information from the Texas Academic Performance Reports (TAPR), as well as some information from the Accountability Rating System for Texas Public Schools and Districts.
 These reports are designed to inform parents and guardians about both a school's characteristics and its achievements, the School Report Card combines parts of other recently released accountability reports to provide a variety of campus-level information concerning student and campus performance.
 To access and view Schoool Report Cards, visit the Texas Education Agency site.